shahriarbd10/shahriarbd10.github.io/README.md

 ### ⚖️ [Lex.Ai Legal Assistant](#)
 An AI-powered assistant that helps automate legal workflows and templates for professionals.
-**Role:** Co-Founder — developing backend automation and integrating conversational logic.
+**Role:** Co-Founder — developing backend automation and conversational logic.
 *(Currently in prototype development)*

 ---